-Each team's substitution area is a 19 by 2.75 meter (21 by 3 yard) rectangle outside of the pitch and bordering their own keeper zone.
+Each team's substitution area is a 19 by 2.75 meter rectangle outside of the pitch and bordering their own keeper zone.

-A. One side of the substitution area is the scorekeeper's sideline inside the keeper zone.

-B. The substitution area extends 2.75 meters (3 yards) away from the sideline.
+- A. One side of the substitution area is the section of the scorekeeper's sideline inside the keeper zone. - B. The substitution area extends 2.75 meters away from the sideline.